 We have received Orphan Drug Designation from the FDA for SRK-015 for the treatment of SMA, and following the EMA's COMP's positive opinion, the EC designated SRK-015 as an orphan medicinal product for the treatment of SMA.
 Even if we receive orphan drug exclusivity, the benefit of that exclusivity may be limited if we seek approval for an indication broader than the orphan-designated indication or could be revoked under certain circumstances, for example if the FDA later determines that the request for designation was materially defective or that we are unable to assure sufficient quantities of the product to meet the needs of patients with the rare disease or condition.
-Further, even if we receive orphan drug exclusivity period because different drugs with different active moieties can be approved for the same condition, and the same product can be approved for different uses.
+Further, even if we receive orphan drug exclusivity for a product, that exclusivity may not effectively protect the product from competition during the exclusivity period because different drugs with different active moieties can be approved for the same condition, and the same product can be approved for different uses.
 Also, in the U.S., even after an orphan drug is approved and receives orphan drug exclusivity, the FDA may subsequently approve another drug for the same condition if the FDA concludes that the latter drug is not the same drug, including because it has been shown to be clinically superior to the drug with exclusivity because it is safer, more effective or makes a major contribution to patient care.
 In the EU, marketing authorization may be granted to a similar medicinal product for the same orphan indication if: